theandrew168/gidgee/README.md

 ```

 ### Windows
-Windows binaries are cross-compiled from Linux or macOS.
+Windows binaries can be built natively or cross-compiled from Linux or macOS.

+#### Native
+With a recent version of [Visual Studio](https://visualstudio.microsoft.com/downloads/) installed.

-From Linux:
+#### Cross-Compile From Linux
 ```
 # debian-based
 sudo apt install make mingw-w64